What Type of Conduct is Prohibited in New York?

 Physical or verbal acts of a sexual nature that are unwelcome to the victim are considered to be sexual harassment.
 A Syracuse employer could be held liable for the unwelcome conduct, even if it was an employee's co-worker who engaged in the sexual harassment.

 New York employers may also be liable for allowing conduct to lead to a work environment that is overly sexual.
-Gender discrimination is usually difficult to prove without a lawyer because the specifics of proving intent can be complicated.
+Gender discrimination is typically difficult to prove without a lawyer because the specifics of proving intent can be complicated.
 There are also detailed procedures that must be followed when pursuing a claim.

 Life in Syracuse